opencog/atomspace/README.md

 Building and Installing
 =======================
-The Atomspace runs on more-or-less any flavor of Linux.
+The Atomspace runs on more-or-less any flavor of GNU/Linux.
 It does not run on any non-Linux operating systems (except maybe some of the BSD's).
 Sorry!